alexeyza/sublime-exampleoverflow/readme.md

 Alternatively it is possible to use the Command Palette (Ctrl+Shift+P) instead of the key bindings.

 ## Beta
 This plugin is in early development and may not work properly (or at all).
-It's design is still under development (I'm open to suggestions).
+Its design is still under development (I'm open to suggestions).

 ---
 Copyright (C) 2013 Alexey Zagalsky